yZ1337/Simple-Python-PassList-Generator/README.md

 # Generate Password List From Wordlist in Python

-This python script can generate possible passwords from a list of words (or passwords), by adding characters to the end of the word.
-You can also specify your own characters and output this all to a .txt file.
+This Python script can generate potential passwords from a list of words by appending characters to the end of each word.
+You have the option to specify your own set of characters and export the results to a .txt file.

 ## Clone